22 Characteristics of High-Potential Employees to Look For

 Job shadowing and cross-functional opportunities

 Job shadowing is a kind of on-the-job training program.
-It allows workers to follow and observe other employees, such as senior colleagues as they perform tasks and responsibilities.
+It allows workers to follow and observe other employees, such as senior colleagues, as they perform tasks and responsibilities.

 HiPos can gain valuable experience and insights into the roles of others.
 This way, they can learn the processes involved in different aspects of the company before they take on the responsibilities themselves.